Exact Phase Transitions for Stochastic Block Models and Reconstruction on Trees: Introduction

-For the block model, it was also conjectured in~~\cite{DKMZ:11} that the optimal algorithm for detection is Belief-Propagation.
+For the block model, it was also conjectured in~\cite{DKMZ:11} that the optimal algorithm for detection is Belief-Propagation.
 While we are still unable to analyze Belief-Propagation for detecting block models, it is possible to analyze related algorithms based on non-backtracking or self-avoiding walks (as was proposed by \cite{Krzakala_etal:13}).
 Thus in a series of works~\cite{Massoulie:14,MoNeSl:18,BoLeMa:15,AbbeSandon:15,AbbeSandon:18} part I. of Conjecture \ref{conj:block} was established.
+In particular, it was established in \cite{AbbeSandon:18} that whenever $d\la^2>1$, there exists a polynomial time algorithm to detect communities.

-Parts II. and III. predict the regime where one can expect a computational-statistical gap for the detection problem.
-Some special cases of part III. of the conjecture are given rigorous support in~\cite{BMNN:16, AbbeSandon:18}.
+Parts II and III predict the regime where one can expect a computational-statistical gap, meaning a gap between what is achievable information theoretically and what is achievable with known computationally efficient algorithms.
+Some special cases of part III of the conjecture are given rigorous support in~\cite{BMNN:16, AbbeSandon:18}.
 In particular~\cite{BMNN:16} find regimes where detection is information-theoretically possible below the Kesten-Stigum threshold when $\la < 0$ and $q \geq 5$ and when $\la > 0$ and $q \geq 11$.
 The paper~\cite{AbbeSandon:18} find such regimes for small $d$ when $q=4$, $\la < 0$.

-After the work~\cite{DKMZ:11}, a number of refined conjectures were made in~\cite{Moore17,AbbeSandon:18,RiSeZd:19} regarding the regimes where computational-statistical gap exist for $q=3,4$.
+After the work~\cite{DKMZ:11}, a number of refined conjectures were made in~\cite{Moore17,AbbeSandon:18,RiSeZd:19} regarding the regimes where computational-statistical gap exists for $q=3,4$.
 In particular~\cite{RiSeZd:19} conjectures that: \begin{conj} For the block model: